Quatermass 2: Plot

-As Professor Bernard Quatermass struggles to gain government support for his Moon colonisation project, his interest becomes focused on reports of hundreds of meteorites landing in Winnerden Flats.
+As Professor Bernard Quatermass struggles to gain government support for his Moon colonisation project, his interest becomes focused on reports of hundreds of meteorites landing in an area known as Winnerden Flats.
 Travelling there with Marsh, his colleague, Quatermass finds a huge complex under construction, based on his lunar colony plans.
 Marsh finds an undamaged meteorite shaped like a small stone rocket.
 It then cracks open, releasing a gas, leaving him with an odd V-shaped mark on his face.
-Uniformed-clad guards from the complex arrive, armed with sub-machine guns and sporting similar V-shaped marks, and take Marsh away, knocking down Quatermass and ordering him to leave the area.
+Uniform-clad guards from the complex arrive, armed with submachine guns and sporting similar V-shaped marks, and take Marsh away, knocking down Quatermass and forcing him to leave the area.

-Trying to discover what happened to Marsh, Quatermass contacts Inspector Lomax, who had previously assisted him (as depicted in The Quatermass Xperiment).
-Lomax puts him in touch with Vincent Broadhead, a Member of Parliament, who has been trying to uncover the veil of secrecy surrounding Winnerden Flats and the organization and deliverance of massive quantities of material supplies and manpower without any real explanation as to what it is for or whom.
+Trying to discover what happened to Marsh, Quatermass contacts Inspector Lomax, who had previously assisted him in The Quatermass Xperiment.
+Lomax puts him in touch with Vincent Broadhead, a member of parliament, who has been trying to uncover the veil of secrecy surrounding Winnerden Flats and the organisation and deliverance of massive quantities of material supplies and manpower without any real explanation as to what it is for.
 Quatermass joins Broadhead on an official tour of the complex, which he is told has been built to manufacture synthetic food.
-Slipping away from the visiting party, Broadhead gets inside one of the large domes dominating the skyline.
-Quatermass later finds him dying, covered in a poisonous black slime, warning about what he discovered inside the dome.
+Slipping away from the visiting party, Broadhead gets inside one of the huge domes dominating the skyline.
+Quatermass later finds him dying, covered in a corrosive black slime, warning him about what he discovered inside the dome.

-Shot at by guards as he exits, Quatermass escapes and rushes to Inspector Lomax, explaining that he believes that the complex is indeed making food, but not for human consumption.
+Shot at by guards as he escapes, Quatermass rushes to Inspector Lomax, explaining that he believes that the complex is indeed making food, but not for human consumption.
 Its purpose is to provide a suitable living environment for small alien creatures being housed inside the huge domes.
-Lomax attempts to alert his superiors, but when he meets the Commissioner of Police, he notices that he, too, is sporting the V-shaped mark; the aliens have taken control of the government.
+Lomax attempts to alert his superiors, but when he meets the commissioner of police, he notices that he, too, is sporting the V-shaped mark; the aliens have taken control of key people in the government.